 - Choose to write a report for your class about spaying and neutering or adopting a shelter pet.
 You will learn more, and so will your peers!

 - Start a dog-walking or pet-sitting service in your neighborhood, and donate the money you raise or use the money to buy supplies for the shelter.

 - Make bookmarks that encourage people to spay or neuter their pets.

 - Host a dog wash in your neighborhood, and ask that pet owners pay in either cash or items from the shelter’s wish list.

-Lead by example: make sure your family’s pets are spayed or neutered, and help care for them with daily feeding, watering, walking, grooming and playtime.
-Also make sure they’re up to date on vaccinations and have ID tags, in case they get loose.
-If you do choose to volunteer at Nashville Humane Association once you’re 13 or older, you’ll already have great experience with animals to put on your application!
+Lead by example: make sure your family’s pets are spayed or neutered, and help care for them with daily feeding, watering, walking, grooming, and playtime.
+Also, make sure they’re up to date on vaccinations and have ID tags in case they get loose.
+If you do choose to volunteer at Nashville Humane once you’re 13 or older, you’ll already have great experience with animals to put on your application!